Dr. Chris Carlsten

 For more information about Dr. Bolling, please visit https://www.researchgate.net/profile/Anette_Kocbach_Bolling

-Agnes has a Bachelor of Science in Food and Nutritional Sciences from UBC.
-She joined the COERD group in December, 2014 and she brings to the team extensive experience in molecular techniques and histology from her previous tenure in a plant genetics lab.
-Within COERD, Agnes coordinates the tasks involved in various projects, oversees the recruitment needs of ongoing studies, and assists in sample processing.
-Her current study towards a diploma in accounting at UBC also allows her to positively contribute to administrative work involving budgeting and finances within the lab.
+Agnes received her Bachelor of Science in Food and Nutritional Sciences from UBC.
+She joined the COERD group in December 2014 and brings to the team an extensive array of experience in molecular techniques and histology from her previous tenure in a plant genetics lab.
+Within COERD, Agnes coordinates the tasks involved in various projects, oversees the recruitment needs of ongoing studies, and manages the day-to-day activities of the lab.
+Her Diploma in Accounting from UBC also allows her to positively contribute to administrative work involving budgeting and finances within the lab.
 In lieu of working and studying, Agnes has a passion for theatre arts and live musical performances.
-She also loves to travel and to try different restaurants or cuisine and would always welcome food recommends.
+She also loves to travel and to try different restaurants or cuisine and would always welcome food recommendations.

 Ryan Huff – Research Technician